Lithobolos: History

-Buddhist texts record Magadhan Emperor Ajatashatru as having commissioned stone-throwers (mahashilakantaka) in his campaign against the Licchavis in the 5th century BCE.
+Buddhist texts record that King Ajatashatru of Magadha as having commissioned stone-throwers (mahāśilākaṇṭaka) in his campaign against the Licchavis in the 5th century BCE.

 The first recorded European stone-thrower machines were used by the armies of Philip of Macedon and Alexander the Great.
 Polydias, Charias, and Diades of Pella, are the three engineers recorded designing machines for these armies, with Diades engineering at the sieges of Halicarnassus (334 BC) and Gaza (332 BC).

-According to the Hellenistic engineer Philo of Byzantium, the common effective range against fortifications was 150 m with a load of 27 kg; at that distance, walls had to be 5 m thick to withstand the impact.
-Anti-personnel stonethrowers hurled much smaller balls, though arrow-shooters like the scorpio were preferred for these purposes.
-Super-heavy stonethrowers such as those fielded by Demetrius "Poliorcetes" at the Siege of Rhodes (305 BC) threw stones of up to 75 kg and could be brought close to the walls in siege-towers.
+According to the Hellenistic engineer Philo of Byzantium, the typical effective range against fortifications was 150 m with a load of 27 kg; at that distance, walls had to be 5 m thick to withstand the impact.
+Anti-personnel lithoboloi hurled much smaller balls, though arrow-shooters like the scorpio were preferred for these purposes.
+Super-heavy lithoboloi such as those fielded by Demetrius I Poliorcetes at the Siege of Rhodes (305 BC) threw stones of up to 75 kg and could be brought close to the walls in siege-towers.
 Balls of such size were found in small numbers in the arsenals of Carthage and Pergamon, corroborating ancient reports of their use.
 The Roman artillery engineer Vitruvius provided measurements for even more powerful stone-throwers, but it is not known whether these were ever used in combat.
 Modern experiments show that smaller projectiles could be hurled at least 400–500 m, while ancient authors record maximum ranges of as much as 700 m.

-Siege engines of all types have been recorded as mounted on ships, with perhaps their first successful use at the Battle of Salamis (306 BCE) under the command of Demetrius "The Besieger".
+Siege engines of all types have been recorded as mounted on ships, with perhaps their first successful use at the Battle of Salamis (306 BCE) under the command of Demetrius I Poliorcetes.
 The enormous transport Syracusia possibly had the largest ship-mounted catapult of the ancient world, an 18 ft machine that could fire arrows or stones up to 180 lb.

 During the Siege of Syracuse (214–212 BCE), the Greek defenders used a barrage of machines developed by Archimedes, including powerful stone-throwing ballistas.
-Archimedes had the record for the largest stone launched in the ancient world, from a ship-mounted engine, reported at 3 talents (78 kg).
+Archimedes had the record for the largest stone launched in the ancient world; from a ship-mounted engine, reported at three talents (78 kg).